 What is the fastest relief for acute anxiety?

 Different people may respond differently to the same acute anxiety therapy methods.
-Exercises that include deep breathing and grounding may assist to soothe the nervous system and lessen the severity of anxiety that is currently present.
+Exercises that include deep breathing and grounding may assist in soothing the nervous system and lessening the severity of anxiety that is currently present.
 In some situations, a licensed professional’s prescription drugs and psychotherapy could be required.

 How long does acute anxiety last?